w33tmaricich/status-term/README.md

 - Show pretty bar graphs of whatever metrics please you!
 - Display the weather in the zipcode of your choosing!
+- Graphics for the weather widget!
+- Weekly commit count bar graphs!

 ### Features in Development

-- Graphics for the weather widget!
+- Display system information.

 ### Proposed Features

-- Display system information.
 - Displaying your git commits on a particular project.
 - Displaying everyones commits on a particular project(single branch).
 - Displaying RSS feeds.